 What's next for the clinic?

 There’s no doubt that lots of people out there are using club drugs with no problem whatsoever and, you know, that’s fine.
 As a clinic, we are making no judgement on people’s drug use.
 We’re here to offer help to the proportion of people for whom it goes from being something that’s recreational and fun into something that actually starts causing them harm.
-We need to get to a point where, if a 17-year-old using a new drug walks into their doctor's office and asks for help, their general practitioner knows how to respond to that.
-I think that’s the next step—trying to get the knowledge out of specialist services and into more general services.
+We need to get to a point where, if a 17-year-old using a new drug walks into their GP surgery and asks for help, then their GP knows how to respond to that.
+I think that’s the next step – trying to get the knowledge out of specialist services and into more general services.

 Great.
 Best of luck!